delzadbamji/Fetch-GitHub-Users/README.md

 # Fetch-Github-Users
 This app allows the client to search for GitHub users using the GitHub rest API.
 You can start typing the name and the results will update dynamically.
+The UI is a modified version of @aneagoie 's robofriends from the Udemy course.

 To run the project:
 1. Clone this repo